Turnip-rooted Chervil

 Chaerophyllum bulbosum

 Seeds are best sown in situ in autumn.
 If sown into flats in winter, keep them in a somewhat sheltered location outdoors, exposed to the elements but in no danger of being baked in the sun or ransacked by animals.
-After around 8-12 weeks of cold, seeds begin to germinate in spring.
-Germination is erratic and generally poor.
+Given around 8-12 weeks of cold the seeds begin to germinate in spring.
+Germination is erratic and can seem poor initially.
+Be patient!
 Seeds may also be mixed with damp sand or sown onto a moist coir pad, bagged, and refrigerated.
 Check for germination frequently and pot up sprouts promptly to grow on at cool room temperature in bright indirect light.
 Transplant seedlings into fertile garden soil before they become rootbound.
 Water and mulch generously.
-As with carrots and such, seeds germinated anywhere but the Earth tend to produce roots that are less than uniform.
+As with carrots and such, seeds germinated anywhere but the Earth tend to produce roots that are less than uniform, so we highly recommend sowing directly into the garden in autumn.
 Like all chervils, these plants prefer cool moist soils and semi-shaded conditions during the heat of summer.

 Inedible tops grow to 2'-3'.
 Biennial, these plants rarely bloom in the first year unless very seriously stressed.
 Roots may be harvested anytime after foliage dies back, in autumn, winter, or early spring of the second year.
 Flavor improves signifcantly with cold storage, either in the ground or in a cellar.
 Wonderful subtly aromatic flavor raw, boiled or roasted.
 Very much worth the time and effort if you have garden space to spare.